Ecaterina Teodoroiu: Legacy

 After the war, Ecaterina Teodoroiu was elevated to the status of a heroine of the Romanian people.
 Henri Berthelot even named her the "Joan of Arc of Romania" for her outstanding bravery, patriotism and self-sacrifice.

-Initially buried close to the front, in Fitioneşti, her remains were interred in June 1921 in a crypt in the city center of Târgu Jiu.
+Initially buried close to the front, in Fitionești, her remains were interred in June 1921 in a crypt in the city center of Târgu Jiu.
 Her grave is honored by a monument erected in 1936 by Milița Petrașcu.

 In 1921, the Regiment 43/59 Infantry became the honorary name "Ecaterina Teodoroiu".
-In 1937, by Royal Decree, the Girls' High School in Târgu-Jiu was given her name (currently the National College "Ecaterina Teodoroiu").
+In 1937, by Royal Decree, the Girls' High School in Târgu-Jiu was given her name (currently the Ecaterina Teodoroiu National College).
 In 1938, her native home became a memorial house.

 Several monuments were erected in her honor: